Learn to encrypt sensitive data.

 Encrypted messaging apps and internet calls

-The tool that you use should be dictated by the preference and situation(s) of the people that you need to communicate with and the country you are in.
+The tool that you use should be dictated by your situation and the situation(s) of the people that you need to communicate with and the country you are in.
 Always speak with your sources using the most secure method possible and be informed about who makes the tool you are using.
-All companies store data on their users that can be subpoenaed by governments and used to build a case against you.
-Some companies keep more data than others, so finding out how much they store is vital.

 Here are some common encrypted messaging services: